I Ran (So Far Away): Single release and legacy

-The single was promoted by a distinctive music video directed by Tony van den Ende in which the band members performed in a room covered in aluminium foil and mirrors.
+The single was promoted by a distinctive music video directed by Tony van den Ende in which the band members performed in a room covered in aluminum foil and mirrors.
 The cameras used to film the video are clearly visible in many of the background reflections, their stands also covered in foil.
 The video is an homage to Brian Eno and Robert Fripp's (No Pussyfooting) album cover, which was also portrayed by the Strokes in the video for their single, "The End Has No End," two decades later.
 The video received heavy rotation on MTV in the summer of 1982, and helped the single to become a hit.